Executive Summary

 Traditional Security Orchestration, Automation and Response (SOAR) platforms promised to solve this through playbook automation.
 They introduced their own complexity instead: brittle integrations, static playbooks that lag behind evolving threats, and engineering overhead most security teams cannot sustain.

-An Autonomous SOC platform is the next evolution.
-It replaces the rigid playbook model with agentic AI that reasons through investigations, correlates signals across the entire security stack, and generates contextual response actions in real time.
-The goal: remove the manual labor consuming 70%+ of analyst time on repetitive Tier-1 tasks so they can focus on judgment-intensive work that actually reduces organizational risk.
+An autonomous SOC is the operational outcome where investigation, triage, and response run without constant human intervention, under human-defined governance.
+Agentic AI is the architectural approach that delivers it.
+The goal: remove the manual labor consuming 70%+ of analyst time on repetitive Tier 1 tasks so analysts can focus on judgment-intensive work that actually reduces organizational risk.

-This paper defines what an Autonomous SOC platform is, examines the evidence for why the market is moving in this direction, identifies what differentiates a genuine Autonomous SOC from AI-augmented tooling, and explains how D3 Security’s Morpheus AI operationalizes these capabilities in production today.
+This paper defines what an autonomous SOC platform is, examines the evidence for why the market is moving in this direction, identifies what separates a genuine autonomous SOC from AI-augmented tooling, and explains how D3 Security’s Morpheus AI operationalizes these capabilities in production today.
+Morpheus is the accountable agentic SOC: agentic on architecture, autonomous on outcomes, accountable on every decision.

 Table of Contents